tomwhite/pynndescent/README.md

 is the number of points in the data, which may be millions or more for single cell data.

+### Distributed update of heaps

+A distributed heap is an array with the structure described in the previous section, and which has been split into equal sized chunks, or partitions.

+A distributed heap can be updated in a MapReduce operation as follows.
+Each partition holds a temporary copy of a sparse heap, initially empty.
+The Map phase adds entries to the heap, which may occur at _any_ row index.
+The heap is limited in size since it is sparse.

+After all the updates have been applied to the temporary sparse heap for a given partition, the heap must be chunked (using the same chunking as the original distributed heap) into a series of sparse heap chunks.
+This results in a set of `(index, sparse heap chunk)` pairs, where the index is the index of the sparse heap chunk in the array.
+These pairs are emitted by the Map.
+If a sparse heap chunk is empty for a given index then it is not emitted by the Map.

+These pairs are shuffled by the key (the index), and the Reduce combines all the sparse heap chunks for a given index, including the chunk for that index from the original heap, to produce a final (dense) heap chunk for each partition.
+The combine stage is simply a heap merge.
+The result is an updated distributed heap.

 ### The NNDescent algorithm

 The heart of the algorithm is implemented in `nn_descent` in `pynndescent/pynndescent_.py`.